 Restoration Options

 We will usually need to let the extraction site heal before we can place a dental restoration.
 You may get a temporary restoration or space maintainer while you heal to prevent teeth shifting.
-Depending on how many teeth you have lost, some of your restoration options include crowns, bridges, and dentures.
+Depending on how many teeth you have lost, some of your restoration options include dental crowns, dental bridges, and dentures.
 These can also be supported by dental implants in some cases.

 For additional information on extractions, call Wy'East Dental at (503) 919-2802.